 When?
-Everybody, no matter their age, should be tested every three years if they're at risk.
+Everybody, no matter their age, should be tested every three years if they are at risk.
 People who are most at risk include those with a family history of diabetes, people who are overweight, or people who have high cholesterol levels or high blood pressure.

 Why?
-If you have type 2 diabetes, you're at higher risk for heart disease and eye problems.
+If you have Type 2 diabetes, you are at higher risk for heart disease and eye problems.

 Prostate (Blood sample for the PSA count, and/or a digital rectum examination.
 There is now also the possibility of a urine test.)

 When?
-If you're in your 40s, once a year if you have a family history of prostate cancer or breast cancer, or if you're black.
-Once a year if you're 50 years or older.
+If you are in your 40s, once a once a year if you have a family history of prostate cancer or breast cancer, or if you are black.
+Once a year if you are 50 years or older.
 One in eight men in this group will develop prostate cancer.
 Typical signs may include difficulty in passing urine, enlarged lymph glands or blood in the urine.

 Why?
+More SA men are affected by prostate cancer than any other cancer.
 Early detection increases your chances of survival.

 Testicular self-exam (Speaks for itself)

 When?
-Monthly, especially if you have undescended testes, previous history of a testicular tumour, a brother or father with testicular tumours, or if you're infertile.
+Monthly, especially if you have undescended testes, previous history of a testicular tumour, brother or father with testicular tumours or if you are infertile.
 Look out for a painless lump or swelling of the testis, or a dull ache or heaviness in the scrotum or lower abdomen.

 Colon check (Preferably a colonoscopy - an internal investigation of the colon with a flexible instrument after sedation.)

 When?
-If there's no family history of colon cancer, you should have your first colonoscopy at age 50.
-If there's a family history, make that age 40.
-Then go for a colonoscopy every 5 - 10 years, depending on your degree of risk.
+If there is no family history of colon cancer, you should have your first colonoscopy at age 50.
+If there is a family history, make that age 40.
+Then a colonoscopy every 5 - 10 years, depending on your degree of risk.
 If more than one first-degree relative has developed colon cancer, you should go every 3 - 5 years.
-Take note of sudden changes in regular bowel habits, blood in stools, or colic, bloating or fullness.
+Take note of sudden changes in regular bowel habit, blood in stools; or colic, bloating or fullness.

 Why?
+Colorectal cancer is the fifth most common cancer affecting South African men.
 If detected early, colon cancer is very treatable.
-Hereditary colorectal cancer may be detected very early with DNA tests.
+Hereditary colorectal cancer is prevalent in some South African families: one in four cases are indeed genetic, and may be detected very early with DNA tests.